The Claimant stated he was told by the night team

 had no provisions for 'responsible persons', so how could it be

 reasonable for them to assume the previous owners had such a provision?

-'Responsible Persons' was never put to the Claimant during the
+'Responsible Persons' and 'Duty Manager' were never put to the Claimant during the

 disciplinary process therefore he was not given a fair chance to meet

 Horne was aware, from the notes of the entire disciplinary